integration code

 Let’s take event marketing as an example.
 When we are marketing our own events, we typically set a standard to market a few weeks out.
 Before we were using a marketing calendar, we just kind of threw things at a wall and hoped that it stuck.
 Using a marketing calendar, however, we’re able to gain a clear picture of just how much time we need prior to an event to schedule out social posts, newsletters, etc.

 On the flipside, a marketing calendar can help you review previous activities that may not have resulted in much.
-This can help your team decide as to whether to pursue that activity again.
+This can help your team decide whether to pursue that activity again.

 Keep Your Project Manager Sane